Skip to main content

 Use this checklist:

-echo "$ANTHROPIC_API_KEY"and check whether any value is set. - If a key is set and you want subscription behavior, run
+3. If a key is set and you want subscription behavior, run unset ANTHROPIC_API_KEY.

-claude logout, thenclaude login, and authenticate with the Claude account that has Pro or Max. - Run
+4. Run claude logout, then claude login, and authenticate with the Claude account that has Pro or Max.

 This is a small workflow, but it prevents a common double-pay pattern: the reader keeps a subscription for interactive work, sets an API key for one test, forgets the variable, and later assumes Claude Code is still using the plan.